We love our morning cup of coffee! Did you know you can use the spent coffee grounds in your garden?

 You’ll be surprised at how versatile coffee grounds can be.

-Here are nine easy ways to use them in the garden.
+Here are some easy ways to use them in the garden.

 Coffee grounds are high in nitrogen and contain some potassium and phosphorous.